ibexa/documentation-developer/docs/tutorials/enterprise_beginner/4_creating_a_custom_block.md

 ### Block extension and configuration

-The next step is defining the extension that will provide block configuration to the eZ Platform Enterprise Edition app.
+The next step is to define the extension that will provide block configuration to the eZ Platform Enterprise Edition app.
 To do this you need to make some additions to `src/AppBundle/DependencyInjection/AppExtension.php`.

 First, add these three lines after remaining `use` statements: